Porbeagle shark (Lamna nasus)Species Description

 This species is highly desired for the shark meat trade in Europe and some other areas.
 Fins are also moderately desirable in trade.
 They are caught in a variety of fisheries, including artisanal and small-scale commercial fisheries and commercial longline, gill net, drift net, and trawl fisheries.
 Sports fisheries exist in the U.S., New Zealand, and in some EU Member States.

-In October 2012, a number of countries agreed to sponsor a proposal to add porbeagle shark to Appendix II of CITES to provide further protections from the high demand for meat in international trade.
-The proposal will be considered for adoption at the next CITES meeting in March 2013.
+In October 2012, a number of countries agreed to sponsor a proposal to add all manta rays to Appendix II of CITES to provide further protections from the high demand in international trade.
+The proposal was passed at the CITES meeting in March 2013 and is effective as of September 14, 2014.
+Export of their fins require permits that ensure the products were legally acquired and that the Scientific Authority of the State of export has advised that such export is not detrimental to the survival of the species.

 On January 22, 2010, we received a petition from WildEarth Guardians to list the porbeagle shark as threatened or endangered under the ESA throughout its entire range, or, as an alternative, to delineate the species into DPSs.
 On July 12, 2010, we published a notice that listing porbeagle sharks under the ESA is not warranted.